ansible/ansible-documentation/docs/docsite/rst/community/collection_development_process.rst

 More precisely:

 * Every bugfix PR must have a changelog fragment.
-The only exception are fixes to a change that has not yet been included in a release.
+The only exception is fixes to a change that has not yet been included in a release.
 * Every feature PR must have a changelog fragment.
 * New modules and plugins (including jinja2 filter and test plugins) must have ``version_added`` entries set correctly in their documentation, and do not need a changelog fragment.
 The tooling detects new modules and plugins by their ``version_added`` values and announces them in the next release's changelog automatically.